Lyme Regis campsites

 Family and dog friendly safari tents with luxury interiors.
 Just ten minutes from the Jurassic Coast.

-Pitches: 3 x Safari Tents, 2 x Two Storey Safari Tents
+Pitches: 3 x Ensuite Safari Tents (Dog Friendly), 2 x Two Storey Ensuite Safari Tents (Dog Friendly)

 Add your dates to check availability